godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Using Godot in C++
 ------------------

-Just for your information, Godot also allows you to develop your project directly in C++ by using its API, which is not possible with Unity at the moment.
+For your information, Godot also allows you to develop your project directly in C++ by using its API, which is not possible with Unity at the moment.
 As an example, you can consider Godot Engine's editor as a "game" written in C++ using Godot API.

 If you are interested in using Godot in C++, you may want to start reading the :ref:`Developing in C++ <doc_introduction_to_godot_development>` page.